A brief description of the requirements of the MD regarding noise

 An open space above a reflecting surface can sufficiently be reached if the test object is small and the test room is

-large and has at least some acoustic absorption.
-The standards give guidelines how the evaluate this.
+large, and has at least some acoustic absorption.
+The B-standards provide guidelines how the evaluate this.

-Equal operating conditions can only be achieved if a more specific standard, a so called noise test code, exists.
+Equal operating conditions can only be achieved if a more specific standard which contains a noise test code, exists.

 A large number of noise test codes have been developed, and this process is going on.

 Contrary to this the standard to evaluate exposure to noise at workplaces of an employee describes a measurement and investigation method which results in a noise level that is representative for a specific workplace, working environment, function, or group of persons.
 All factors in the environment which affect the noise exposure must be taken into consideration, something that must be strongly avoided if specifications of a machine must be established.

 In 2013 the issue of noise declarations of machinery was evaluated by an EU workgroup.

 It appeared that there were many obstacles, and that only a minority of devices were accompanied by fully compliant noise specifications.

 As a result the workgroup issued the NOMAD Guide for manufacturers,